 -

-Objective lens: The lens in
+Objective lens: The lens

-selection of magnification levels.
+allowing a selection of magnification levels.

 Top